cgeneske/CyberArkEPMLCDLifecycle/README.md

 ### Example Outputs and Result

-- One (1) EPM Computer [Windows Platform] was found across two (2) EPM Sets; hostname of `CLIENT02`
+- Two (2) EPM Computers [Windows Platform] were found across two (2) EPM Sets; hostnames of `CLIENT02` and `DBSVR`
-- This EPM Computer was successfully DNS resolved to FQDN `CLIENT02.cybr.com`
+- Both EPM Computers were successfully DNS resolved to FQDN `CLIENT02.cybr.com` and `DBSVR.cybr.com`
-- One (1) LCD-based account out of eighty (80) total accounts were found as existing in PAM
+- Three (3) LCD-based accounts out of eighty-three (83) total accounts were found as existing in PAM
-    - This one (1) existing LCD-based account is `Administrator` for `CLIENT02.cybr.com`
+    - These three (3) existing LCD-based accounts are `Administrator` for `CLIENT02.cybr.com` and `DBSVR.cybr.com`, along with one other custom account/username that was added outside of this utility (and will thus, not be managed by this utility)
-- Only `X_Admin` for `CLIENT02.cybr.com` was found to not exist in PAM, and is reported for on-boarding
+- Only `X_Admin` for `CLIENT02.cybr.com` and `DBSVR.cybr.com` were found to not exist in PAM, and are reported for on-boarding
+- Nothing has been identified for off-boarding

 ![Example Output](images/outputexample.png)